-•Align the correct hole pattern in the hat (2) with the stud pattern on the axle flange.
-NOTE: Some OEM and after market axles come with stud sizes larger than 0.50" diameter.
-Verify stud size and have a qualified machine shop drill the hats to the correct size.
-Slide the hat/rotor assembly (2 and 3) over the wheel studs and against the axle flange face.
+•Align the correct hole pattern in the hat (2) with the axle stud pattern and slide the hat/rotor assembly onto the axle hub.
+NOTE: The hat must fit flush against the axle flange or excessive rotor run out may result.
+Install three lug nuts (finger tight) to keep the hat/rotor in place while continuing with the installation.
+NOTE: Some OEM and aftermarket axles come with stud sizes larger than 0.50" diameter.
+Verify stud size, and if necessary, have a qualified machine shop drill the hats to the correct size.

 •NOTE: Please reference the caution statement at the beginning of the assembly instructions.
-Mount the caliper (6) over the rotor (3) and onto the caliper mounting bracket (1) using washers (7) and mounting bolts (8).
-View the rotor through the top opening of the caliper.
-The rotor should be aligned in the center of the caliper.
-If not, adjust the caliper by using 0.032 inch shims (9) by placing them between the caliper mounting bracket (1) and the caliper (6).
-Add as many shim washers (9) as necessary to achieve the correct alignment.
-NOTE: The end of the bolt must be flush with or slightly protuding from the head of the clinch nut.
-See Figure 5.
-Place spare shims (9) between washer and caliper mounting ear to achieve the proper mounting fastener configuration.
-Always use the same amount of shims on both the top and bottom caliper mounting bolts (8).
-Apply red Loctite® 271 to the mounting bolt threads (8), torque to 40 ft-lb.
-Caliper mount bolts may be safety wired for additional security.
+Mount one caliper (6) onto the mounting bracket (1) using bolts (8) and washers (7), as shown in Figure 1.
+Initially place two .035" thick shims (9) on each bolt between the caliper and the bracket, Photo 5.
+Temporarily tighten the mounting bolts and view the rotor (3) through the top opening of caliper.
+The rotor should be centered in the caliper, Photo 6.
+If not, adjust the caliper by adding or subtracting shims between the bracket and the caliper.
+Always use the same amount of shims on each of the two mounting bolts.
+NOTE: The end of each bolt must be flush with or slightly protruding from the head of the clinch nut.
+If necessary, place spare shims between washer and caliper mounting ear to achieve the proper clinch nut engagement, as shown in Figure 5.
+Once the caliper alignment and clinch nut engagement are correct, remove the bolts one at a time, apply red Loctite® 271 to the threads, and torque to 40 ft-lb.
+For an added measure of security, the bolts may be safety wired using standard 0.032 inch diameter stainless steel safety wire as shown in Figure 4.
+Please refer to Wilwood's data sheet DS-386 (available at www.wilwood.com/Pdf/DataSheets/ds386.pdf) for complete safety wire installation instructions.
+Repeat this procedure for the second caliper.